mjordan/tutorial_on_updating_using_workbench/README.md

 ## Bonus on your own (or with a partner) exercises

-1. Create a collection node (manually, via Drupal's admin GUI is OK) and use Workbench to add some existing nodes to it.
+1. Create a collection node (manually, via Drupal's admin GUI is probably easiest) and use Workbench to add some existing nodes to it.
 Hint: the member nodes need to have the collection's node ID in their `field_member_of`.
 1. Use Workbench to set the publication status of a couple of nodes to unpublished.
 Hint: the column in your CSV should be named `published`, which takes either a `1` or `0` value.
    * If you have time, you may want to unpublish the nodes' media as well.
-This can be done via an `update_media` task.
+This can be done via an `update_media` task (docs[https://mjordan.github.io/islandora_workbench_docs/updating_media/]).
 1. Use an `add_media` task ([docs](https://mjordan.github.io/islandora_workbench_docs/adding_media/)) to add a text file media to a couple of nodes, assigning the media use term "Extracted text".

 ## Thank you

 Thanks to Amy Blau for helping organize this tutorial, and to Rosie Le Faive for setting up the Islandora instances.